 See press release from Workers United, an affiliate of SEIU, here.

-NCTO is a Washington, DC-based trade association that represents domestic textile manufacturers, including artificial and synthetic filament and fiber producers.
+NCTO is a Washington, DC-based trade association that represents domestic textile manufacturers.

-- Capital expenditures for textile and apparel production totaled $2.5 billion in 2018, the last year for which data is available.
+- Capital expenditures for textiles and apparel production totaled $2.38 billion in 2019, the last year for which data is available.